 Sometimes you'll see the "n" in n-key rollover replaced with a number.
 That number tells you how many keys you can press simultaneously with the keyboard being aware.
-For example, if your keyboard has 2-key rollover, you can press two keys at once with successful input.
+For example, if your keyboard has 6-key rollover, you can press six keys at once with successful input.
 N-key rollover is particularly relevant/helpful for gaming keyboards.

 This article is part of the Tom's Hardware Glossary.